RTÉ 2fm: The Dan Healy years (2013–present)

 In 2014 following the appointment of Dan Healy as head of 2fm, the schedule was revamped.
 On 17 December 2013 RTÉ announced that Hector Ó hEochagáin would finish presenting the breakfast show.
 He was replaced by Jennifer Maguire, Bernard O'Shea and Keith Walsh.
 The regionally produced breakfast and drive time shows were axed, and all weekday shows were centralised to Dublin.
 An online campaign protested at the removal of Will Leahy and Hector Ó hEochagáin from their regionally produced shows.
 Larry Gogan, Dave Fanning and Will Leahy were moved to the weekend.
 Nicky Byrne took over the 11 am – 2 pm slot.

 In 2016, RTÉ 2fm received new branding, new content and a new website.

 The show hosted by Jennifer Maguire, Bernard O'Shea and Keith Walsh was called the Breakfast Republic which is the second-longest running show, lasting over 5 years, with the majority of its presenters resigning to other shows across RTÉ.
 Doireann Garrihy and Eoghan McDermott fronted the show in the following two years, followed by Garrihy continuing with new hosts Carl Mullan and Donncha O'Callaghan until her resignation in May 2024.
 Mullan and O'Callaghan continued with new host Aifric O'Connell.
 However this was shortly followed by O'Callaghan's departure in July.
 This was a period of a lot of change at 2FM, as Jennifer Maguire left the show, along with the 2 Johnnies as well.
 In January 2025, there was a major upheaval announced at 2FM which announced a slew of changes focussing on bringing some new voices into the station along with some old voices in Doireann Garrihy returning.
-Some of the stalwarts at the station, like Aifric O'Connell, Taran O'Sullivan, David O'Reilly, Blathnaid Treacy have seemingly disappeared from the roster.
+Some of the stalwarts at the station, like Aifric O'Connell, Taran O'Sullivan, David O'Reilly, Callyann Brennan and Fionnuala Moran disappeared from the roster.